chelsea314/Weather-Dashboard/README.md

-# Challenge-6---Server-Side-APIs-Weather-Dashboard
+# Weather-Dashboard

 # Overview
-The purpose of this project is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
-Travelers can see the weather outlook for multiple cities so that they can plan trips accordingly.
+The purpose of this applicaiton is to give travelers the weather forecast for cities of their choosing so that they can plan trips accordingly.
+Their searches are saved and accessible to review again.

 <br>

 # Deployed Website
-Follow link to view my Module 6 - Challenge - Weather Dashboard:
+Follow link to view the Weather Dashboard:

 [Weather Dashboard](https://chelsea314.github.io/Challenge-6---Server-Side-APIs-Weather-Dashboard/)